 A fringe benefit is essentially any type of non-monetary compensation provided to an employee or director, and can be anything from pension provision to medical cover, a company car or the use of a company yacht.
+The tax rules for fringe benefits change frequently, so it is important to use up-to-date information and plan ahead.
+Just because a benefit is, or is not, tax efficient this tax year, the situation may change in the future.
+For example, recent changes include an increase to the percentage surcharge applied to diesel company cars and the introduction of an exemption for employer-provided pension advice.

 As a director, there might be a tax advantage to taking a benefit rather than the additional income needed to purchase the benefit yourself.
 As an employer, you will be looking to use fringe benefits to attract, reward and retain employees.
+Benefits can be provided on top of normal salaries, or they may be provided as part of a salary sacrifice arrangement.